Hi. I’m Natasha.

 What’s your educational/qualification background?

-* I have a BSc in Geography and Computing * A MSc in Real Estate Surveying * I'm a chartered surveyor so MRICS * Currently just finishing off my postgraduate certificate in teaching in higher education (PCTHE) which is teaching conversion if you are a professional who also lectures
+* I have a BSc in Geography and Computing * A MSc in Real Estate Surveying * I'm a chartered surveyor so MRICS * I hold a postgraduate certificate in teaching in higher education (PCTHE) and am a Fellow of the Higher Education Academy (FHEA)

 Do you have any success tips?